Wood Information

 Western (Bigleaf) Flame Maple Carved Tops

-Availability is good for 3A and 4A supply is slowly improving.
+Availability is good for 3A and 4A currently.

 4A Examples: